 - 1 medium onion, diced (or ½ large onion)

 - 3 cloves garlic, minced

-- Few sprigs fresh parsley, finely chopped (or ~ 1 tsp dried parsley)
+- Few sprigs fresh parsley, finely chopped (or ~ 1 teaspoon dried parsley)

 - Black pepper

-- 2 tbsp cream (I used double / heavy cream)
+- 2 tablespoon cream (I used double / heavy cream)